paski85/CarND-LaneLines-P1/README.md

 * Mean slope is recalculated for left and right lines
 * Mean y-intercept is calculated
 * Lines starting from the bottom edge, going to .6*max_y are calculated using the mean left and right slope and y_intercept y=mx+b
+* A circular buffer of the mean left and right slopes of the last ten frames is kept to filter out outliers

 ![Alt text](./Pipeline/6_lines_from_hough.png?raw=true "Hough Lines")